GroupProjectSem3/Haley/retrospectives.md

 * Started another approach to the model code for fetching the predictions.
 * Distributed the pages among the team to achieve the front end work done.

+## Project Retrospective Board - Sprint 8

+## Liked / Glad ##

+* Made some UI changes to the main pages.
+* Many story points covered.
+* Constructive feedback from the supervisors.
+* Made a proper PoC with a user persona.
+* Integrating the backend code with model to fetch the results has been achieved.

+## Learned ##

+* Implemented the graphs concept with some javascript code in front end page to show results.
+* Saving and loading of neural network model for transferable learning.
+* Calling two APIs when one of them is in a steady stream and another in intermittent flow of data.
+* Learnt how to use and implement different maps api's provided by google with multiple parameters.

+## Lacked / Mad ##

+* Amount of rework in the project.
+* No issues closed on Friday.

+## Longed For/ Sad ##

+* Worked on few controls whixh took more time to bind it with backend code.

+## Action Items ##

+* Unit test cases.
+* More interactive UI.
+* Tried with alternative controls in the pages to achieve the same results.
+* Hyperparameter tuning of the nn model.